pasciaks/game-off-2025/README.md

 (W)e (A)ll (V)alue (E)nglish (S)crabble

+At my nephew’s encouragement, I had already started planning a Scrabble-style game before the jam began.
+When the theme WAVE was announced, I didn’t have a wave-themed idea I liked more—so I decided to stick with the Scrabble concept and build it around a strong wave aesthetic.

+This game is mosly a traditional scrabble game, but with several differences.

+- Any/all players in a room play at the same time.

+- There are powerups and rules themed on waves that affect game play.

-PowerUps (special tiles)
+### PowerUps (special tiles)

-CRIME WAVE ( allows you to get a letter from the board and replace it for a letter on your rack ) SHOCK WAVE ( allows you to place letters on the board over existing letters ) BRAIN WAVE ( allows you to swap a letter in your rack for a random letter from your sack )
+- CRIME WAVE : allows you to get a letter from the board and replace it for a letter on your rack
+- SHOCK WAVE : allows you to place letters on the board over existing letters
+- BRAIN WAVE : allows you to swap a letter in your rack for a random letter from your sack
+- GRAVITY WAVE : allows you to place letters bottom-top or right-left

-WAVE modes
+### WAVE modes

-RadiO wave ( words must start with consonant and end with vowel ) SounD wave ( words must start with a consonant and end with a consonant ) ElectromagnetiC ( words must start with a vowel and end with a consonant ) EnergY ( words must start with a vowel and end with a vowel )
+- RadiO wave : words must start with consonant and end with vowel
+- SounD wave : words must start with a consonant and end with a consonant
+- ElectromagnetiC : words must start with a vowel and end with a consonant
+- EnergY : words must start with a vowel and end with a vowel

-High Tide
+### High Tide

 During regular timed cycles (Minutes of the Hour), if waves are on the screen you can place floating words.

-0-1 5-10 25-35 45-50 50-54
+- 0-1 5-10 25-35 45-50 50-54

-​
-Gravity Wave power allows you to use non-scrabble directions to spell words from Bottom-to-Top or Right-to-Left!
+### Misc updates and additions (it was a month long game jam afterall!)

-There is also the ability to choose either or all, English, Spanish or German dictionaries.
+- There is also the ability to choose either or all, English, Spanish or German dictionaries.

+- Letter rack persists between wave rooms and sesssions.

+- Ability to adjust your name instead of random one.

+- Look up possible words using a filter/query.

+---

-I hope the game is 'wave-worthy' and I'm 'stoked' to hear about any other comments or bug fixes!
+## I hope the game is 'wave-worthy' and I'm 'stoked' to hear about any other comments or bug fixes needed.

+---

 # Asset license, etc